-All students in Honours Biochemistry and Chemistry Co-op are required to provide a hard copy of their work-term report to Marguerite Greavette (C2 280) and submit an electronic version of their work report to the Turnitin Work Report Dropbox on Learn on the 10th day of lectures in the study term that follows their co-op term.
+All students in Honours Biochemistry and Chemistry Co-op are required to provide a bound hard copy of their work-term report to Julie Shikaze (C2 280) and submit an electronic version of their work report to the Turnitin Work Report Dropbox on Learn on the 10th day of lectures in the study term that follows their co-op term.
 Instructions on how to use the Dropbox are posted under the “Content” section of Learn.

 All Biochemistry work-term reports must be addressed to either the chair of the Biology Department or the chair of the Chemistry Department.
-If students have questions about topic selection for their work-term report, please contact Dr. Thorsten Dieckmann.
+If students have questions about topic selection for their work-term report, please contact Dr. Graham Murphy.

 All Chemistry work-term reports must be addressed to the chair of the Chemistry Department.
-If students have questions about topic selection for their work-term report, please contact Dr. Mario Gauthier.
+If students have questions about topic selection for their work-term report, please contact Dr. Graham Murphy.